It’s wedding season so it’s a hot topic! Are you considering marrying abroad?

 It’s a vacation

 An overseas wedding can give your guests the perfect excuse to get away from it all, even if it’s just for a little while.
-Guests will be more sociable, relaxed and eager to mingle with others.
+Guests are more sociable, relaxed and eager to mingle with others when on vacation!

 Less competition for venue hire

-Getting married in the UK often sees couples competing for those extra-special wedding venues.
+Couples often compete for those extra-special wedding venues in the UK.
 Popular venues might ask you to pack up immediately after a ceremony to make space for the next couple.
-This can make the days leading up to a wedding extra stressful.
-Getting married abroad opens up thousands of new venues to choose from, making it less likely that your dream venue will have already been booked out on your wedding day.
+It can make the days leading up to a wedding extra stressful.
+Getting married abroad opens up thousands of new venues to choose from, making it less likely that others will have already booked out your dream venue on your wedding day.